vxnuaj/LABS/README.md

-### This is my Training Grounds 🎧.
+### This is my Training Grounds.

-**Goal:** Increase technical skillsets as a means of training myself to contribute to the future of humanity at the [bleeding edge of technology](https://en.wikipedia.org/wiki/Technological_singularity) and the [beginning of infinity](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity).
+The action plan is to increase technical skillsets as a means of training myself to contribute to the future of humanity at the [bleeding edge of technology](https://en.wikipedia.org/wiki/Technological_singularity) and the [beginning of infinity](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity).

-As I build and ship projects, there are specific engineering skillsets which I'll be working on.

-The code I write and learnings I takeaway whilst I'm gaining these skillsets will be written in this GIT repo.
+The code I write and learnings I takeaway whilst I'm gaining these skillsets will be written in this git repo.

 I'll be adding as I go :)